 Government, foundations, and for-profit companies collectively have sufficient capital and talent.
 What is needed is an entity to broker partnerships among them, providing the expertise and support that will achieve greater outcomes for Oregon communities.

-Key Elements of Oregon iSector Partnerships:
+Key Elements of Oregon iSector Partnerships

-- Partners from the public, private and civic sectors achieve greater impacts by leveraging and integrating their talents and resources.
+- Partners from the public, private, and civic sectors achieve greater impacts by leveraging and integrating their talents and resources.

-- Co-Conveners from different sectors share leadership which is critical to innovation and to sustaining the energy and commitment necessary to carry out long term plans and achieve the desired outcomes.
+- Co-conveners from different sectors share leadership which is critical to innovation and to sustaining the energy and commitment necessary to carry out long term plans and achieve the desired outcomes.

 - Oregon iSector partnerships are conducted according to a set of principles and practices that enable the sectors to work together more effectively to produce successful outcomes.

-An Oregon iSector Partnership – The Turnkey Project
+An Oregon iSector Partnership,

-Other issues that lend themselves to Oregon iSector Partnerships:
+Other Issues that Lend Themselves to Oregon iSector Partnerships

-Complex issues like housing, homelessness, securing the social safety net, social determinants of health, access to technology, climate change, economic recovery – all are candidates for future Oregon iSector partnerships.
+Complex issues like housing, homelessness, healthcare, securing the social safety net, social determinants of health, access to technology, climate change, economic recovery – all are candidates for future Oregon iSector partnerships.